CFF-program winter semester 2025/26

 Dear French students,

-Would you like to find a French tandem partner, have a little bit of France in Dresden or simply spend a nice evening?
-Then come to our Soirée franco-allemande, where we German French students would like to organize a games evening with French Erasmus students.
+Would you like to find a French language partner, get a taste of France in Dresden, or just have a nice evening?
+Then come to our Franco-German Soirée, where we’d like to host a game night for German French students and French Erasmus students.

 Lecture